nextflow-io/nextflow/docs/operator.rst

 .. tip:: The statement expression can be omitted when the value to be emitted is the same as the following one.
-If you need just need to forward the same value to multiple channel you can use the following the shorthand notation showed below.
+If you need just need to forward the same value to multiple channels you can use the following the shorthand notation shown below.

 ::